ailla-lab/tools-book/docs/vocabulary.md

 Sasao, Y., & Webb, S. (2017).
 The word part levels test.
 Language Teaching Research, 21(1), 12-30.

 ### Guessing from Context Test (GCT)

+The Guessing from Context Test is a language assessment tool that measures a person's ability to understand the meaning of words or phrases based on the context in which they are used.
+In this test, a person is presented with a sentence or a paragraph that contains a word or phrase that they may not be familiar with.
+The person is then asked to guess the meaning of the word or phrase based on the context of the sentence or paragraph.
+This type of test is often used to assess a person's reading comprehension skills and their ability to use context clues to understand unfamiliar words or phrases.
+The Guessing from Context Test is a useful tool for educators and language professionals to evaluate a person's language proficiency and to identify areas where they may need additional support or instruction.

 Sasao, Y., & Webb, S. (2018).
 The guessing from context test.
 ITL-International Journal of Applied Linguistics, 169(1), 115-141.